mayegow/tennis_store/README.md

 # About
-This project run on ReactJs v18 on VITE framework TENNIS_STORE contains:
+This project run on ReactJs v.
+Hydrogen on VITE framework TENNIS_STORE contains:
 * Components
 * React hydrogen